Smoky Chicken, Potato and Pinto Bean Stew (High-Protein and Budget-Friendly)

 FAQ

-- How can I make it spicier without losing the smoky vibe?
+- How can I make this stew spicier without overwhelming the smoky flavor?

 Serving Suggestions